getting started

 If you feel stiff and sore the next day, do more yoga!
 Movement and stretching is great for achey muscles.

-Frequently Asked Questions
+Frequently Asked Questions.

-Should I book my class in advance?
+Do I need to book my class in advance?

 We strongly recommend it.
 If it’s your first class with us, creating your account and booking your spot ahead of time will save you several minutes of waiting at the front desk.
 We’ll be able to get you settled into your class that much more quickly.